What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

-This study is designed as a detailed comparison of CNN-based models, with and without \diff\ in input, with the results from one RB model, \texttt{autoscan} \citep{Goldstein_2015}.
-The choice of \texttt{autoscan} as our point of reference is motivated by its application to the discovery of transients in a state of the art facility, the Dark Energy Survey \citep{DES}, which can be considered a precursor of upcoming surveys like the Rubin Legacy Survey of Space and Time \citep{ivezic2019lsst}.
-The latter, expected to start in 2024, will deliver $\sim 20~\mathrm{Tb}$ of high resolution sky image data each night, covering a footprint of $\sim20,000$ sq. deg. every $\sim 3$ nights, with expected millions of transients per night, demanding rapid methodological and technical advances in accuracy and efficacy of transient detection models.
+This study is designed as a detailed comparison \new{RB} of CNN-based models, with and without \diff\ in input. \new{Our starting point is the well known \texttt{autoscan} random-forest-based RB \citep[][see \autoref{sec:autoscan}]{Goldstein_2015}, which supported the DES thousands of discoveries since its first season: we train our model on the data that \texttt{autoscan} was trained on, and benchmark our results to the performance of \texttt{autoscan}}.
+The choice of \texttt{autoscan} as our point of reference \new{and benchmark} is motivated by its application to the discovery of transients in a state of the art facility, the DES \citep{DES}, which can be considered a precursor of upcoming surveys like the Rubin Legacy Survey of Space and Time.
+The latter, expected to start in \new{2025}, will deliver $\sim 20~\mathrm{Tb}$ of high resolution sky image data each night, covering a footprint of $\sim20,000$ sq. deg. every $\sim 3$ nights, with expected millions of transients per night, demanding rapid methodological and technical advances in accuracy and efficacy of transient detection models \citep[LSST]{ivezic2019lsst}. \new{In particular, the properties of the DES images are expected to be similar to those of Rubin LSST given the similar image resolution (0.26''/pixel and 0.2''/pixel for DES and LSST respectively, which results in seeing-limited images taken from nearby sites in Chile with similar sky properties) and similar imaging technologies (both cameras employ similar chips, wavefront sensing, and adaptive optic systems, \citealt{2016SPIE.9906E..4JX}), although the field of view of Rubin LSST is much larger and the overall image quality is expected to be superior to precursor surveys}.